 Scrape the pulp and seeds from the lime halves.
 Place in a cheesecloth bag.
 Place the cheesecloth bag, zest, juice, and water in a 6-quart saucepan, then cover them and soak overnight, or for about 8 hours.

-Recipe Source: by Carol W. Costenbader (Storey Books)
+Recipe Source: "The Big Book of Preserving the Harvest" by Carol W. Costenbader (Storey Books)

 Reprinted with permission.